Gavin-Kimberlin/Super-Galactic-Age-Calculator/README.md

 ## Description

-This is a website that takes the user's age and expected age and returnd in normal years, Mercury years, Venus years, Mars years, and Jupiter years.
+This is a website that takes the user's age and expected age and returns their age and expected age in normal years, Mercury years, Venus years, Mars years, and Jupiter years.

 ## Setup/Installation Requirements

-* Paste this link into your browser of choice:
+* Paste this link into your browser of choice: https://gavin-kimberlin.github.io/Super-Galactic-Age-Calculator/
 * Input your age and expected age
 * Hit Submit